Halleloya/GOLDIE/README.md

 Sidenotes:

+To run a local database `python -m Droit.run`

 To initialize database and start the application server as one go, use `./setup.sh` in `/Droit/src` (applied to a single server).

 To initialize database at an application server, use `python3 -m Droit.level1.init_db`.